codemonkeysio/code-monkeys-blog/docs/_posts/2021-09-24-vuepress-tutorial-1.md

 ## 🚧 This post is under construction! 🚧

-Welcome to our VuePress series!
-In these tutorials we'll be building out this blog starting from the basics.
+<p>Welcome to our VuePress series!
+In these tutorials we'll be building out this blog starting from the basics.</p>

 <PaginationButtons
   :pagination="{